MobiFlight/kicad-sim-panel-components/README.md

 ## Contribution

 We encourage contributions from the community to enhance and expand this library.
-If you've created symbols, footprints, or 3D models that could be beneficial for Sim-Panel PCBs, please open a pull request or contact us to discuss adding them to the repository.
+If you have created KiCad symbols, footprints, or 3D models that could be beneficial for Sim-Panel PCBs, please see our [Contributing](CONTRIBUTING.md) documentation.

 ## License